Library

 There are also a scanner and a photocopier available for use.

 The library team consists of Christa Scheld, M.A.
-(Diplom-Bibliothekarin, Management) and Clara Weisel (Bibliothekearin, B.A.) as well as four student assistants.
+(Diplom-Bibliothekarin, Management) and Clara Weisel (Bibliothekarin, B.A.) as well as four student assistants.

 We provide a service that includes providing information about the library’s own collection and help with researching and procuring literature not available at HfG, as well as basic help with academic works.
 In the process we aim to correspond as little as possible to the negative model of a library created by Umberto Eco in his lecture “The Library”.